 Release Date: June 1, 2021

-It’s been a while since we had seen a new Virtua Fighter game hit the console platform.
-Virtua Fighter 5 launched in 2006, but there was a remastered edition that launched in 2021.
-Virtua Fighter 5 Ultimate Showdown brought out upgraded visuals, a new UI, soundtrack, and unique online features.
+It’s been a while since we’d seen a new Virtua Fighter game hit consoles.
+Virtua Fighter 5 launched in 2006, but a remastered edition launched in 2021.
+Virtua Fighter 5 Ultimate Showdown brought upgraded visuals, a new UI, an improved soundtrack, and unique online features.
 However, the downside for fans of the franchise is that this game is an exclusive release for the PlayStation 4 platform.
-Those of you who want to take part in the game will purchase this remastered edition for about $30.
-With that said, if you’re a PlayStation Plus subscriber, then you’ll get the game for free.
+With that said, if you’re a PlayStation Plus subscriber, you’ll get the game for free.

 Platform: Arcade, PC, Xbox One, PS3, PS4, Xbox 360

 Release Date: PS4, Xbox One, Xbox 360 – February 17, 2015

 PS3: February 24, 2015